The D.O.C.: Ruthless Records and No One Can Do It Better

 Curry began using the name the D.O.C. after he was signed to Eazy-E's Ruthless Records.
-The D.O.C. contributed lyrics to N.W.A's first album, Straight Outta Compton, and performed the opening verse on "Parental Discretion Iz Advised".
-Curry also wrote for Eazy-E's first album, Eazy-Duz-It and co-wrote "Keep Watchin'" from Michel'le's debut album Michel'le.
+He contributed lyrics to N.W.A's first album, Straight Outta Compton (1989), and performed the opening verse on "Parental Discretion Iz Advised".
+Curry also wrote for Eazy-E's first album, Eazy-Duz-It (1988) and co-wrote "Keep Watchin'" from Michel'le's debut album Michel'le (1989).

 In 1989, the D.O.C. released his solo debut, the Dr. Dre–produced No One Can Do It Better.
-The album was very well received by critics, and sold well, peaking at no. 20 on the Billboard 200 for two consecutive weeks; by 1994, the album reached Platinum status.
+The album was very well received by critics, and sold well, peaking at number 20 on the Billboard 200 for two consecutive weeks; by 1994, the album reached Platinum status.
 Allmusic gives the album a five-star rating and describes it as "an early landmark of West Coast Rap" as well as "an undeniable masterpiece".
 No One Can Do It Better produced five singles and five music videos.